WhoAll students Grades 1-3.

 WhyTo see how every student is performing in phonics and determine where to intervene (e.g., grade, class, or student level).

 AdministrationOne-on-one using 2 iPads or 2 Chromebooks.
+If being administered remotely, the student can also use a smart phone.
 Device one is used for scoring and recording student responses, device two is used to display words for the student to read aloud.
-You control the student screen via bluetooth or internet, minimizing testing time and eliminating the need for paper and pencils.
+You control the student screen via Bluetooth or internet, minimizing testing time and eliminating the need for paper and pencils.

 ScoringWords are scored at the error level or entire word by clicking on the specific letters the student misreads, or marking the entire word correct or incorrect.
 This scoring feature automatically produces reports allowing you to accurately identify specific phonics skills students need instruction on.
 There is also a note taking option, allowing you to track and record exactly what the student said.